StoryWalks®

 Visit a brand new StoryWalk® at Harris Lake County Park!

-From April 6–28, visit the brand new Harris Lake StoryWalk®, "My Wish for the World," written and illustrated by Kristine A. Lombardi.
+From May 4-21, visit the brand new Harris Lake StoryWalk®, "Wangari's Trees of Peace: A True Story from Africa," written and illustrated by Jeanette Winter.

 Historic Oak View County Park